 - Type I, Class C, G, and E = Pyramex Cap Style Hard Hats, Pyramex Full Brim Hardhats, & Pyramex Ridgeline XR7 Hardhats

 - Type II, Class E = MSA Super V Hard Hat

 For more examples of the various hard hats available, see the hard hat section at Safety Glasses USA.

-The proper fit of hard hats is just as crucial as actually wearing them.
-Use the following tips to make sure you’re receiving the best protection possible from your hard hat.
+The proper fit of hard hats is just as crucial as wearing them.
+Use the following tips to ensure you receive the best protection possible from your hard hat.
 Hard hats should…

 - Allow enough room between the shell and the suspension system for adequate ventilation.
 This spacing also allows for the distribution of energy during an impact.

-- Not bind, slip, fall off, or irritate the skin in any way.
+- Doesn’t bind, slip, fall off, or irritate the skin.